Our service now covers areas all across Canada

 Often designed for depth, it’s a better idea to use the back wall for a full-length mirror than for storage space as a mirror is a great addition.
 Lastly, with its small size, this style of closet is well suited for a sliding pocket door.

-A large walk-in closet is quite lavish since their size significantly outdoes small and medium closets with minimum dimensions of 6.5ft by 12ft.
+A large walk-in closet is quite lavish since its size significantly outdoes small and medium closets with minimum dimensions of 6.5ft by 12ft.
 At this size, you can have tons of options for storage solutions and can mix and match hanging options with drawers and shelves.

 The greatest option of such a large closet would be the space for an island or a peninsula.
 Peninsulas act as storage, filled with drawers, while also helping to break up the closet into two distinct spaces.

-Since many solutions are custom fitted and dimensions are a major factor, it’s not sensible to determine the exact cost of a walk-in.
+Since many solutions are custom-fitted and dimensions are a major factor, it’s not sensible to determine the exact cost of a walk-in.
 However, realistic estimates can range from at least around $1000 for a small space with some organizers for basic storage, all the way to the tens of thousands for a custom dressing room-like closet tailored to every storage need.

 A great walk-in closet should complement your lifestyle and the rest of your home while making you feel like you’re in your own little boutique.
 To do this, you should take careful time to plan based on your existing space’s dimensions.
 Remember that a closet should always be well lit, with somewhere to sit while putting on socks and shoes, it should make effective use of all its space, and feature a full-length mirror.